Falupi22/alert-system-exercise/README.md

 This repo consists of the built-in front-end React.js application, and a back-end, microservices-based Node.js server consisting of three microservices written in TypeScript.

+The root folder contains the frontend folder given in the task, the backend folder which contains most of the content, assets folder for the screenshots and docs folder for more profound docs.

 ### Alert Generator (alert-generator)🤖

 A script that mimics a real-life alert resource.